Charles Oliver Brown: From Michigan to Ohio

-Charles Oliver Brown was born in Battle Creek, MI on July 22, 1848, but moved to Toledo, OH at the age of 4 where his father had a blacksmith shop.
+Charles Oliver Brown was born in Battle Creek, Michigan, on July 22, 1848, but moved to Toledo, Ohio, at the age of 4 where his father had a blacksmith shop.
 At the age of 11, he drove a team on the canal from Toledo to Cincinnati (Miami and Erie Canal).
 He attended the Toledo Grammar School.

 The "Boy Bugler" of Sherman's Army

 After the outbreak of the American Civil War in 1861, Brown's father, Major Oliver M. Brown, was involved in organizing Company C of the 3rd Ohio Cavalry.
 Charles Oliver Brown went off to war with his father as a bugler at the age of 13 and saw action in 25 battles.
 He was wounded in action and earned the nickname, "The Boy Bugler" of Sherman's Army.
 At age 16 he was made chief of the regiment's 26 buglers, the youngest chief bugler in the Union forces at that time.

-Young Brown blew the cavalry charge that sent 3,000 men into battle at the Battle of Lovejoy's Station during Sherman's sweep on the Atlanta Campaign.
+Young Brown blew the cavalry charge that sent 3,000 men into battle at the Battle of Lovejoy's Station during Sherman's sweep on the Atlanta campaign.
 At the Battle of Selma he carried a message through the thick of fire, and for that act of bravery, Congress in later years voted him a pension increase.
 The young bugler was a member of the historic expedition which captured the Confederate president, Jefferson Davis.

 Brown was not officially mustered into the Union Army until February 18, 1864, when he was 16 years of age.
 His father signed a "Consent in Case of Minor" affidavit.
 Young Brown was mustered in as a musician, given an advance pay of $13, and paid a bounty of $60 ($240 remaining balance).
 Proof of Brown's service at the start of the war can be found in two references.
 The first is a Carte de visite of him, in uniform, carrying a pistol.
 The second is this quote from the history of the 3rd Ohio Cavalry, "One other of the boys that were with us when we left Monroeville was the son of Lieutenant Brown of Company C. He went with the regiment as his father's servant-he was then thirteen years old.
 Charley learned to blow the bugle, and when the regiment was veteranized he was enlisted as a bugler, and in August, 1864, was appointed regimental bugler by Colonel Seidel and served in that capacity until the close of the war."